MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md

     > [!NOTE]
     > Si tiene licencias de audioconferencia con pago por minuto, no tiene que asignar licencias de créditos de comunicaciones por separado a cada usuario específicamente para el uso de las audioconferencias (es posible que tenga que asignarlas para otros servicios).

-## <a name="step-2-set-the-audio-conferencing-provider-for-people-who-lead-or-schedule-meetings"></a>Paso 2: Establecer el proveedor de conferencia de audio para las personas que potenciales o programación reuniones
+## <a name="step-2-set-the-audio-conferencing-provider-for-people-who-lead-or-schedule-meetings"></a>Paso 2: configurar el proveedor de servicios de audioconferencia para las personas que conducen o programan reuniones

 When you assign an **Audio Conferencing** license to people in your organization who lead or schedule meetings, they are all set up and ready to go!
 (You don't have to set their audio conferencing provider.)

 ## <a name="step-3-other-admin-tasks"></a>Paso 3: Otras tareas de administrador

-Los siguientes pasos son **opcionales**, pero una gran cantidad de los administradores que se realizarán:
+Los pasos siguientes son **opcionales**, pero una gran cantidad de administradores como para hacerlo:

 1. [Customize meeting invitations](../set-up-skype-for-business-online/customize-meeting-invitations.md).
 The dial-in numbers that are set for the user will be automatically added to the meeting invitations that are sent to attendees.
 However, you can add your own help and legal links, a text message, and small company graphic.